elmohandes2002/AdvAI_Project/README.md

 # AdvAI_Project
 Title: **Single-Agent to Swarm: Proximal Policy Optimization (PPO)-Based Reinforcement Learning for Autonomous Tile Cleaning**

+By: Mohamed Elmohandes, Abdelrahman Ahmed, and Muhammed Noshin

 **Our project requires Webots software and python with the libraries used in the code installed.**

 **Single Agent Code (Single_Agent Folder)**